 Listed here are highlights that help define who we are, and make us a valuable resource for our community.
-Find more in our annual report.
+Find more accomplishments and kudos by year in our annual reports.

 Only 85 libraries across the United States, and five in Illinois, earned a 5-Star Rating in 2012 from Library Journal.
 Read more about our 5-Star Rating.

 The Main Library's roof, some 12,500 square feet, holds a thin layer of soil and was planted with many native Illinois plants including stonecrop, phlox, and sedum.
 The soil together with the plant material improve the energy performance of the building and contribute to better air quality in the neighborhood.
 The green roof, copper wall system, and recycled rubber flooring minimize the building's impact on the natural environment through the use of sustainable building materials and systems.
 More about our award-winning green building.

 In 2007, we became the first public library in the nation to offer a focused Transgender Resource Collection.
 Starting with funds from a $3,000 grant, we've build the collection to be one of the country's largest.
 Learn more about our Transgender Resource Collection and custom toolkit for other librarians.

 Sharing a local first: engaging an underserved audience in offsite discussions

 Also in 2007, we introduced genre X, a monthly book discussion designed to engage people in their 20s and 30s, a typically underserved library audience.
 Held outside of the library at a neighboring pub, library genre X staff also present after-hours events with a hint of kitsch, such as a spelling bee for grown-ups, hi- and lo-tech gaming nights, social programs including LGBTQ-friendly speed dating and Movieoke.
 Genre X connects with its online community through genre-x.com and a Goodreads group.

 Putting the library in your pocket